fpgaminer/joytag/README.md

 import torch
 import torchvision.transforms.functional as TVF

+path = '/home/.../joytag/models'  # Change this to where you downloaded the model THRESHOLD = 0.4

 model = VisionModel.load_model(path)
 model.eval()
+model = model.to('cuda')

 with open(Path(path) / 'top_tags.txt', 'r') as f:
 	top_tags = [line.strip() for line in f.readlines() if line.strip()]